Benna96/witcher-3-reasonable-senses-configurable/docs/README-User.md

 Keep the mod menu limit in mind.
 If you have more than 9 menus under the `Mods` submenu, you should use [Community Patch - Menu Strings](https://www.nexusmods.com/witcher3/mods/3650).

 ## Known bugs

+### Critical

+- When changing difficulty, the game crashes ([link to issue](https://github.com/Benna96/witcher-3-reasonable-senses-configurable/issues/1))
+  - Will try fix as soon as I have time

+### Won't fix

 - When having [Friendly Focus](https://www.nexusmods.com/witcher3/mods/7167)' 'Fade Transition' option off, objects set to not highlight may be highlighted for some frames on the first time focusing after a loading screen
   - Not exactly a bug, moreso a vanilla feature revealed by this mod combo